 In this paper, we studied face identification of persons of interest in unconstrained imaging scenarios with uncooperative subjects.
 Given a face media collection of a person of interest (i.e., face images and video clips, 3D face models built from image(s) or video frame(s), face sketch, and demographic information), we have demonstrated an incremental improvement in the identification accuracy of a COTS face matching system.
-This is of great value to forensic investigations and "lights out" watch list operations, as matching the entire collection outputs a single ranked list of candidate identities, rather than a ranked list for each face media sample.
-Evaluations are provided in the scenarios of closed set identification, open set identification, and identification with a large gallery.
+We believe this is of great value to forensic investigations and "lights out" watch list operations, as matching the entire probe collection outputs a single ranked list of candidate identities, rather than a ranked list for each face media sample.
+Evaluations are provided in the scenarios of closed set identification, open set identification, closed set identification with a large gallery, and verification.
 Our contributions can be summarized as follows:

-A collection of face media, such as image, video, 3D face model, face sketch, and demographic information, on a person of interest improves identification accuracies, on average, particularly when individual face media samples are of low quality for face matching.
+- A collection of face media, such as image, video, 3D face model, face sketch, and demographic information, on a person of interest improves identification accuracies, on average, particularly when individual face media samples are of low quality for face matching. - 2) Pose correction of unconstrained 2D face images and video frames (via 3D face modeling) prior to matching improves the accuracy of a state of the art COTS face matcher.
+This improvement is especially significant when match scores from rendered pose corrected images are fused with match scores from original face imagery. - 3) While a single consolidated 3D face model can summarize the entire video track, matching all the pose

-- 2) Pose correction of unconstrained 2D face images and video frames (via 3D face modeling) prior to matching improves the identification accuracy of a state of the art COTS face matcher.
-This improvement is especially significant when match scores from rendered pose corrected images are fused with match scores from original face imagery. - 3) While a single consolidated 3D face model can summarize the entire video track, matching all the pose corrected frames of a video track performs better than the consolidated model. - 4) Quality based fusion of match scores of different media types performs better than fusion without incorporating the quality. - 5) The value of forensic sketch drawn based on low quality videos or low quality images of the suspect is demonstrated in the context of one of the Boston bombing suspects and YTF video tracks.
+- corrected frames of a video track performs better than the consolidated model. - Quality based fusion of match scores of different media types performs better than fusion without incorporating the quality. - 5) The value of forensic sketch drawn based on low quality videos or low quality images of the suspect is demonstrated in the context of one of the Boston bombing suspects and YTF video tracks.

-Future work involves investigation of more effective face quality measures to further boost the performance of fusion for matching a media collection.
+Pose-corrected face images from the LFW database, pose-corrected video frames from the YTF database, forensic sketches, and experimental protocols used in this paper have been made publicly available.
+Our ongoing work involves investigation of more effective face quality measures to further boost the performance of fusion for matching a media collection.
 A reliable face quality value will prevent forensic analysts from having to attempt all possible combinations of face media matching.
-Another important problem is to improve 3D model construction from multiple still images and/or video frames.
+Another important problem is to improve 3D model construction from multiple still images or video frames.